FG Moves to Crash High Maternal, Neonatal Deaths in Katsina

 Francis Sardauna in Katsina

-To this end, the Federal Government in collaboration with the state government, Friday activated the Maternal and Neonatal Mortality Reduction Innovation Initiative (MAMII).
+To this end, the federal government in collaboration with the state government yesterday activated the Maternal and Neonatal Mortality Reduction Innovation Initiative (MAMII).

 At the ceremonial activation of the MAMII, the National Coordinator, Sector Wide Coordination Office, Abuja, Dr. Muntaqa Sadiq Umar, said Katsina State has 15 local governments with the highest number of maternal and neonatal deaths.